A mother of three from Achill Island is serving time in Mountjoy Prison following a dispute with neighbours over a hedgerow and a rooster.

 There are fears that Mrs Gallagher’s situation will cause tension or divisiveness on the Island.
 Meanwhile the Masterson family are refusing to comment.

-An RTÉ News report by Jim Fahy broadcast on 14 November 1996.
+An RTÉ News report broadcast on 14 November 1996.
+The reporter is Jim Fahy.

 Coileach the controversial Achill Island cockerel.